nafeesahyounis/secondmilestone/README.md

 * The background and colour scheme of the game are visually appealing and clean in order to both relax and inspire the player.

+**Developer and Business Goals**

+My goals as a developer are as follows:

+* To build a project using clean and concise Vanilla Javascript, in order to familiarise myself with the basics of the language without frameworks.
+* To have well thought out programming that anticipates a person's lack of IT trouble-shooting skills, as the target audience is senior citizens.
+* To have a project that stands out both visually and functionally in my portfolio.